Hunter Wright

-Hunter Wright (born January 4, 2001) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series East, driving the No. 95 Toyota for MAN Motorsports.
+Hunter Wright (born January 4, 2001) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series East, driving the No. 95 Toyota for MAN Motorsports.

 Racing career

 From 2019 to 2023, Wright competed in series such as the CRA JEGS All-Stars Tour, the World Series of Asphalt Stock Car Racing Series, where he won the track championship at New Smyrna Speedway in early 2024, the Show Me The Money Pro Late Model Series, and the ASA Southern Super Series.

 In 2024, it was revealed that Wright would make his debut in the ARCA Menards Series East at Five Flags Speedway, driving the No. 95 Toyota for MAN Motorsports.
 After placing fifth in the lone practice session, he qualified in sixth and finished two laps down in fifth place.

 Personal life

 Wright graduated from Wilson Central High School in 2019.